CTFd/themes/README.md

 # CTFd Theme Repository

-This repository gathers CTFd themes from around the internet (both official themes and community provided themes).
+This repository gathers open source CTFd themes from around the internet.
+Official premium themes can be found on the [CTFd Store](https://ctfd.io/store).

 Each theme provided here is stored as a gitsubmodule to the theme's project repository.